 Get Help Paying for School

-There are several ways in that Army ROTC can help you pay for school.
+There are several ways in which Army ROTC can help you pay for school.
 Financial assistance ranges from 4-year scholarships for high school students to 2 and 3-year scholarships for current university students.

 High school students planning to attend a four-year college program can apply for a scholarship through the U.S. Army Cadet Command website.